vrtbl/playground/README.md

 ## To be done
 - [ ] Make sure passerine is 100% wasm friendly.
-- [ ] Hook up the Wasm backend to the codemirror frontend
+- [X] Hook up the Wasm backend to the codemirror frontend
-- [ ] Publish!
+- [ ] Polish and Publish!